Skip to content

 Dalip Singh Rana, popularly known as the Great Khali, is an Indian-born American professional wrestler and former World Heavyweight Champion.

-The Great Khali started his WWE career by becoming the villain and assaulting the Undertaker and leaving him helpless during his bout with Mark Henry.
+He made a memorable debut in WWE by assaulting The Undertaker and leaving him helpless during a bout with Mark Henry.

 3. Giant Silva – 7′ 2″